Tharwat99/sum_numbers_frontend_react/README.md

-# Sum Numbers Backend FastAPI
+# Sum Numbers Frontend React

 ## Clone Project
 The first thing to do is to clone the repository: